KevinAlberto01/3.MachineLearning/1.FundamentalsML/1.HandwrittenDigitClassifier(MNIST)/1.5Optimization(Tuning&Hyperparameters)/Readme.md

 <p align = "center" >
-    <h1 align = "Center"> Evaluation Mectris </h1>
+    <h1 align = "Center"> Optimization Tuning and D </h1>
 </p>

 <p align = "center" >
     <h2 align = "Center">🎯 Objetives 🎯</h2>
 </p>

-The purpose of this stage is to analyze how well each model is performing in classifying the handwritten numbers from the MNIST 8x8 dataset.
-We not only want to know the percentage of times it gets it right (accuracy), but also where it makes mistakes and how well it handles each individual number.

-* **1.Accuracy (General Precision)**
-    - Indicate what percentage of the predictions were correct.
-    - Limited because it does not show where the model makes mistakes.

-* **2.Confusion Matrix**
-    - Show how many times the model was correct and in which cases it was wrong.
-    - It is useful for identifying error patterns.
+Optimize the models through hyperparameter tuning and compare their performance in the classification of MNIST 8x8 digits.

+* **1.Load and prepare the data**
+    - Load the MNIST 8x8 dataset.
+    - Split into training and test data.
+    - Normalize the data with **`StandardScaler`**.

+* **2.Optimization with GridSearchCV (Tuning)**
+    - Different hyperparameters are tested for 4 models:
+        - Logistic Regression
+        - K-Nearest Neighbors (KNN)
+        - Support Vector Machines (SVM)
+        - MLP neural network
+    - **`GridSearchCV`** is Used to find the best hyperparameters.

-* **3.Classification Report**
+* **3.Evaluate Performance**
-    - Provide detailed metrics (precision, recall, and F1-score) for each number from 0 to 9.
+    - The best model found is saved.
+    - Its accuracy is measured on the test set.
+    - The confusion matrix is generated to analyze errors.
+    - The classification report is shown with metrics such as precision and recall.

+* **4.Visualization of results**
+    - The comparison of accuracy between models is graphed.
+    - Confusion matrices with heatmaps are shown.

 <p align = "center" >
-    <h2 align = "Center">📝 Results 📝 </h2>
+    <h2 align = "Center">📝 Results (PENDING Before after)📝 </h2>
 </p>

 <p align = "center" >
-    <h3 align = "Center">1.Accuracy (General Precision)</h3>
+    <h3 align = "Center">1.Hyperparameter</h3>
 </p>

-Provide detailed metrics (precision, recall, and F1-score) for each number from 0 to 9.
+After optimizing the hyperparameters of each model using GridSearchCV, they were evaluated on the test set.

 <p align = "center" >
     <img src = "https://github.com/KevinAlberto01/3.MachineLearning/blob/main/1.FundamentalsML/1.HandwrittenDigitClassifier(MNIST)/1.4EvaluationMetrics/Images/Data.png" width="600"/>
 </p>